Delto-T/exemplePortfolio/README.md

 # Portofolio
-This is a trainning project made with https://believemy.com/.
+This is a trainning project.
 I choose this tranning because i want to revise HTML and CSS before starting a real trainning.
 Disclaimer: This is not a real portfolio.
 Portfolio content's is fake for this exercice.

 ### Description